booss/vim-sona/README.md

 " vim: fdm=marker
 ```

-The cflags file is contains only one line of all the flags required to compile a file of your project.
+The cflags file contains only one line of all the flags required to compile a file of your project.